paperscape/paperscape-backend/README.md

 | authors    | text             | Paper authors                                 |
 | keywords   | text             | Paper keywords                                |

-The _id_ field is ordered by publication date (version 1) as follows:
+By default the _id_ field is ordered by publication date (version 1) as follows:
 ```
 ymdh = (year - 1800) * 10000000
        + (month - 1) * 625000
        + (day - 1)   * 15625
 unique_id = ymdh + 4*num
 ```
+If this is not the case, the `ids_time_ordered` flag should be set to false in the configuration Json file.

 #### pcite table ####
 _Only relevant fields listed_